gea-07/FSND/projects/02_trivia_api/starter/backend/README.md

     'success': True,
     'question': <random question, never played yet>
 }
-If unprocessable, returns 422; 400 if category parameter is missing
+If unprocessable, returns 422; 400 if category parameter is missing; 404 is no questions can be found

 ## Testing
 To run the tests, run